 - cracked black pepper to taste

-- 1/2 cup fresh parsley-chopped
+- 1/2 cup fresh chopped parsley, and extra

-- 4 cups water
+- 4 cups of water

-- 2 cups long grain white rice
+- 2 cups long-grain white rice, or basmati rice

 - 1 tsp. salt